If you are in sync with time you need no time management

 Conclusion

-The conclusion is, keep anything that holds you from doing your work away from you.
+The conclusion is to keep anything that holds you from doing your work away from you.
 Do not let the to-do list dictate your life or kill your creativity.
 Feel when the time is right for certain activities.
-It is better to get in a good routine and not to forget “to be” in time.
+It is better to get into a good routine and not to forget “to be” in time.

 What about you?
 Do you have a good routine to do your work?
-Do you
+Also, do you take breaks?
+Do you take time for creativity?
+Does the to-do list rule your day?

 I loved this post!
 Your take on time management is quite liberating in the way it returns some control and accountability to our actions.
 The rest of the post has great information that needs to be shared.
 Thanks for a great read!